 The AMNH Explorer app makes it easy to find exhibits, bathrooms, and the museum shop.
 Also, includes information about tours and treasure hunts (especially great for kids).
 The app is a free download for visitors with an iPhone, iPad, or iPod touch, and the museum has devices that you can borrow, for free, if you don't have a compatible phone.

 02 of 07

 Follow the Museum Map

-The American Museum of Natural History has exhibits on 4 different floors, several staircases and elevators, and you're sure to get confused or lost without a map.
-You can get a map for free when you purchase your admission tickets or from any information booth in the museum.
-The museum's staff can also be very helpful if you feel disoriented and need directions.
+The American Museum of Natural History has exhibits on 4 different floors and several staircases and elevators...so you're sure to get lost without a map.
+You can get a map for free when you purchase your admission tickets, or from any information booth in the museum.
+The staff can be very helpful if you feel disoriented and need directions.

 03 of 07